-The largest knockout cricket competition in the UK is back.
-The Voneus Village Cup, organised by The Cricketer, has witnessed 35 villages lift the trophy since 1972.
+The largest knockout cricket competition in the UK has reached the National Rounds.
+The Voneus Village Cup, organised by The Cricketer, has witnessed 35 villages lift the trophy since 1972 – will a Yorkshire side do it in 2023?

-The final is played each September at Lord’s and Yorkshire’s villages have a proud record of making it to the latter stages or winning.
+There’s still some way to go.
+The NVC final is played each September at Lord’s and Yorkshire’s villages have a proud record of making it to the latter stages or winning.
 By my reckoning, they’ve won it 12 times so about a third of all NVC winners are from Yorkshire.

-Woodhouse Grange are back and going for their fifth title which already sees them as the most successful village cricket side ever.
+Woodhouse Grange are going for their fifth title which already sees them as the most successful village cricket side ever.

 Having won in 1995, 2007, 2014 and 2015 and been finalists in 1999, 2008 and 2012, the men of Derwent have a pedigree that’s hard to ignore.

-Besides, their North Yorkshire (North) Group is arguably the toughest in the country just to get out of.
+Besides, their North Yorkshire (North) Group was arguably the toughest in the country just to get out of.

 I caught up with Steve Burdett, Woodhouse Grange’s second-team captain and someone who has played in all seven appearances in a final at Lord’s.

-They are back in the Village Cup for the first time since 2015: “Woodhouse Grange has a long-standing history with the National Village Cup, to again be entered into the competition has created a real buzz within the club.”
+They are back in the Village Cup for the first time since 2015 and keen to make the most of it: “Woodhouse Grange has a long-standing history with the National Village Cup, to again be entered into the competition has created a real buzz within the club.”

 For Steve, there’s the carrot of one last hurrah.
 It can probably feel a bit surreal as a captain of a cricket club at Lord’s; one for the scrapbook.